Amy Ratto Parks, EdD

 - meet the requirements noted in these guidelines

-Successful applicants are expected to make a presentation about his or her research and/or creative work at a Ridge Symposium in April 2018, unless approved for a later date for presentation in conjunction with another public event.
+Successful applicants are expected to make a presentation about his or her research and/or creative work at a Ridge Symposium, unless approved for a later date for presentation in conjunction with another public event.